deepak-aditya-y/On-Screen_Keyboard/README.md

 ![image](https://github.com/user-attachments/assets/a0636a31-f7bb-40e2-8d82-7a148735c92b)

-> Replace `path/to/working_image.png` with the actual path to your working image.

 ---

 This project demonstrates the capabilities of using computer vision for interactive input methods.
 Feel free to add more details or modify the structure as needed.